santoshkumar1511/Smitch-bulb/README.md

 ---

-## Controlling the Bulb Using Termux (Only Works with White Light Bulbs)
+## Controlling the Bulb Using Termux / Terminal (Only Works For White Light Bulbs)

 ### Adjust Brightness
 To adjust the brightness of the bulb, use the following command in Termux: